SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    and expect the value in the array to change, because String is a value type?

-You can insert an item into the array at a specified index by calling the array's ``insert(atIndex:)`` method:
+To insert an item into the array at a specified index, call the array's ``insert(atIndex:)`` method:

 .. testcode:: arraysInferred